 If a student is eligible for financial aid, he/she will receive a Financial Aid Award Letter.
 This letter tells: type(s) of award(s) student will receive; amount(s) per semester; terms and conditions to meet while receiving aid.
-Students may also check their WebAdvisor account to view aid and accept student loans if desired.
+Students may also check their WebAdvisor account to view their aid.

 How long before I know about my financial aid status?

-It will take 7-14 business days for the Financial aid office to receive information from the Free Application for Federal Student Aid (FAFSA).
+It will take 7-14 business days for the Office of Financial Aid to receive information from the Free Application for Federal Student Aid (FAFSA).
 You will be notified by mail of the next step to take in order to process your financial aid.
 It can take 6-8 weeks to complete the entire process.

 I don't think I will qualify for aid.
 Should I apply anyway?

-Yes!
+Absolutely!
 Many families mistakenly think they don't qualify for aid and prevent themselves from receiving financial aid by failing to apply for it.
 In addition, there are a few sources of aid such as unsubsidized Stafford and PLUS loans that are available regardless of need.
 The FAFSA form is free.
-The financial aid office cannot process any aid for a student without the FAFSA on file.
+The Financial Aid Office cannot process any aid for a student without the FAFSA on file.